 There was a time when the “cloud” seemed like merely a bona fide pipe dream, an unattainable computing concept looming in the future skies.
 The much-sought computing method would allow users to save, sync, and access a wealth of information and multimedia via a remote grid of networked computers, no matter your location or device.
-It was a Jetsons-esque concept to me as a boy, but the colloquial expression and everything it embodies is very real in today’s world of smartphones and supercomputers — and anyone submerged in the Apple ecosystem can readily access it at no extra charge.
-So tell me, why wouldn’t you want to use it given the chance?
+Anyone submerged in the Apple ecosystem can readily access iCloud for no extra charge, but many don’t know how to make the most of it.

-The Apple-dubbed “iCloud” is the latest incarnation of the Cupertino-based company’s cloud storage and computing system.
-It’s had many names over the years — iTools, .Mac, MobileMe — but none of them were quite as self-explanatory as the one the late Steve Jobs announced at the 2011 Apple Worldwide Developer’s Conference.
-It’s not an application, but rather an application suite, directly baked into the framework of nearly all Apple products and curated to help manage your content on any device with which it’s associated.
-Once properly setup, tasks like accessing your entire iTunes library and photo catalog can be carried out with the simple toggle of a switch.
+iCloud is not an application, but rather an application suite, one that’s directly baked into the framework of nearly all Apple products and curated to help manage your content on any device with which it’s associated.
+Once properly set up, tasks like accessing your entire iTunes library and photo catalog can be carried out with the simple toggle of a switch.
 Other actions, such as calendar and contact list edits, will automatically update across all devices.